m-laprise/llamaparty/step_by_step_resources.md

     * Experimental support for Apple [Metal GPUs](https://github.com/JuliaGPU/Metal.jl) (M-series chip)
   * The new version of [Transformers.jl](https://github.com/chengchingwen/Transformers.jl) is a great implementation of HF's transformers (Still missing flash attention?)
   * See the [Llama2.jl](https://github.com/cafaxo/Llama2.jl) project for a Julia implementation of Karpathy's [tiny llamas](https://huggingface.co/karpathy/tinyllamas) and llama2.c format.
 It can train tiny llamas on CPU and run them for inference.
 It can also run the Llama2-7B GGML quantization q4_k_S variant for inference.
+    * There is a different implementation at [LanguageModels.jl](https://github.com/rai-llc/LanguageModels.jl)

 ## What about non-language tasks?